 NOTE: SNAP-ChIP nucleosomes are compatible with standard crosslinked protocols containing up to 0.1% SDS in the ChIP buffer.
-For protocols with higher concentrations of ionic detergent during sample preparation, immunoprecipitation, and/or washing steps, users should evaluate compatibility with SNAP-ChIP.
+For protocols with higher concentrations of ionic detergent during sample preparation, immunoprecipitation, and/or washing steps (nucleosomes should be intact), users should evaluate compatibility.
+However, 1% SDS in the elution step is fine (nucleosomes to be digested).

-Spike-in 2 μL SNAP-ChIP per 10 μg sample chromatin (~10 cell equivalents per ChIP).
+Spike-in 2 μL SNAP-ChIP per 10 μg sample chromatin (~106 cell equivalents per ChIP).
 If more or less chromatin is used, scale the spike-in volume accordingly (see FAQ's, p.
 14 for more information).